antonovdmitriy/it-notes/intelij-idea/intelij-idea.md

 - Go to implementation `Command Opt B`
 - Go to quick definition `Opt Space` or `Command Y`  use to show where is field or variable are declared or if it is class show source cod
 - Go to type declaration `Command Shift B`.
 When you are on a variable and diffucult to know the type,
-- Go to super class or method `Command
+- Go to super class or method `Command U`
 - show pop up with file structure `command F12`
 - show type hierarchy `Control H`
 - go to next / previous highlited error `F2 / Shift F2`